Home / Series / CinemaStix / Aired Order /

 Iron Man—the movie, and character, that started it all.
 The Marvel Cinematic Universe is massive.
 But what if I told you that Iron Man and Tony Stark were so unknown by most mainstream audiences that they had to make animated Iron Man advertorial films ahead of release to show kids he wasn't just a robot?
 That he was as cool as Spider-Man or The Hulk.
 What if I told you that Stan Lee created Iron Man knowing full well that the character was an inherently unlikeable person, daring himself to make audiences like him anyway?
 And how on earth did the MCU, and Robert Downey Jr. for that matter, manage to keep Tony Stark and Iron man interesting over the course of an entire decade?
 Well... let's talk about it.

-• S2023E11 When you hire a genius to compose your movie score
+• S2023E11 Scoring Phantom Menace: when you hire a genius to compose your movie score

 • April 29, 2023